Historic Content Review Principles

 These principles will apply to all historic programmes (whether commissioned or acquired) i.e. those which were first broadcast or made available digitally (whichever is the earlier) before 1 January 2018 by Channel 4 on any of its services.

 Although there will occasionally be reasons to edit or remove historic content from Channel 4 streaming, our general approach will be to change it as little as possible.
 In the majority of cases, the context of potentially offensive content is still clear to an audience today and remains within audience expectations.
 Channel 4 streaming already alerts viewers to content which may be distressing, violent, unsuitable for younger viewers, including adult humour, nudity or drug-taking or otherwise offensive.

 In some cases, while the context is clear, some audience members might now be shocked or offended by the content which may be considered not in line with current audience expectations.
 In other cases, the context may now be unclear to audiences

 In such cases, we think content is best handled by adding appropriate context and further warnings; for example, to alert viewers to the fact that the programme they are about to watch contains material which reflects the social attitudes of the time.
 Such a warning may stipulate the nature of the material.
-At the same time, we may take the view that while some content should be retained on All 4, we do not wish to broadcast it further on other channels.
+At the same time, we may take the view that while some content should be retained on Channel 4 streaming, we do not wish to broadcast it further on other channels.
 We are aware that all such decisions are a matter of judgment which will change over time.

 We will prioritise programmes which are brought to our attention or where the subject matter or nature of a programme is particularly likely to have scope or potential to offend.
 This process will be editorially led and the content will be reviewed by the relevant commissioning team overseen by the head of department, with support from the Legal and Compliance team to ensure a consistent approach across the channel.